nightdessert/WeCheck/README.md

 ### Step 1: Boostrap and Weak  Annotation:
 In order to train our metric, we need to first obtain enough data from the target task and annotate them with different weak supervision labelers.

-If we have n tasks and m weak supervision labelers, we first boostrap these n task  seperately by taking the  beam search samples,them we save each sample in json format:
+If we have n tasks and m weak supervision labelers, we first boostrap these n task  seperately by taking the  beam search samples,then we save each sample in json format:
 ```python
 {"article":"",  "beams":[beam_1, beam2, ... beam_m]}
 ```